tencent cloud

 Vhost name, which can be obtained from the vhost list in the console.

-2. Create a configuration file loading program (with the Fanout exchange as an example).
+2. Create a configuration file loading program (taking the fanout exchange as an example).

-For the configurations of exchanges in other types, see Demo.
+For configuration details of other types of exchanges, see Demo.

 /**